Make an

 property clearing

 Property clearing involves more than cleaning and disposing of items; it also entails an emotional toll for most people.
-You let go of possessions you once used or had; whether large or small, these items hold sentimental value from your past experiences
+You let go of possessions you once used or had; whether large or small, these items hold sentimental value from your past experiences.

 On the other hand, clearing and cleaning can also help to remove negative energy from accumulated clutter.
 However, while some people find property clearing cathartic and liberating, others struggle with letting go.